houseos/SCP/README.md

 When the default password of the secure-controller is set or no Wifi credentials are provisioned the secure-controller provides a Wifi Access Point using WPA2-PSK which can be accessed with the [default credentials from the annex](#81-default-credentials).

-When the Wifi Access Point is available the control device connects to the Wifi and the secure-controller acts as a DHCP server and provides an IP address from a small Class C IP subnet.
+When the Wifi Access Point is available the client connects to the Wifi and the secure-controller acts as a DHCP server and provides an IP address from a small Class C IP subnet.

-Now the control device can start the discovery of secure-controller in the IP subnet.
+Now the client can start the discovery of secure-controllers in the IP subnet.
-If the secure-controller is found a new secure-control password must be set.
+If the secure-controller is found a new password must be set.
-This can be done via the [security-pw-change message](#632-security-pw-change).
+This is done via the [security-pw-change message](#632-security-pw-change).
 As a second step the credentials of the home network Wifi where the secure-controller operates in should be supplied.
 The user sends a the [security-wifi-config message](#633-security-wifi-config) containing the encrypted credentials to the secure-controller.

 If a secure-controller receives a valid [security-wifi-config message](#633-security-wifi-config) it tries to connect to the wifi and reponds with the result.

-The third step is triggered by the [security-reset message](#635-security-restart) which restarts the secure-controller and thus applies the configured settings.
+The third step is triggered by the [security-restart message](#635-security-restart) which restarts the secure-controller and thus applies the configured settings.
 If the secure-controller default password and the wifi credentials are changed / provisioned, the secure-controller is started in the Wifi client only mode.

-*__Note:__* If the connection to the supplied home network Wifi fails, the secure-controller acts as a Wifi access point in order to receive the new home network credentials.
+If the connection to the supplied home network Wifi fails, the secure-controller acts as a Wifi access point in order to receive the new home network credentials.
 But in contrast to the beginning of this chapter the password for this Wifi will now be the provisioned secure-controller password.

 ``` puml